-NEW: 2017's Day of Prayer for Victims of Human Trafficking will be held on Sunday 24 September – posters and resources will be available soon.
+NEW: 2017's Day of Prayer for Victims of Human Trafficking will be held on Sunday 24 September – posters and resources are available to download here.

 The United Nations defines human trafficking as: